ErikEkstedt/.files/Scripts/tmux/README.md

 The scripts heck if a specific tmux session is running

+TODO:

-TODO: If the session is already attached then i3 should focus on that container.
+* If the session is already attached then i3 should focus on that container.
+Got the thing to work...myust clean up and apply in all scripts.

+* Less cluttered shell theme